UFUG2601-CPP-Programming/Lab/lab07/README.md

 ## Our Goal in Lab 07

-1. Learn to use thought of class to solve problems.
+1. Learn to use the concept of class to solve problems.

 ## Abstraction Class - A way to think